-Additionally, on September 19, 2022, FF Global, an indirect stockholder of FFIE, filed a lawsuit in the Chancery Court of the State of Delaware against FFIE, seeking the removal of Ms. Susan Swenson and Mr. Brian Krolicki from the Board.
+Additionally, on September 19, 2022, FF Global, an indirect shareholder of FFIE, filed a lawsuit in the Chancery Court of the State of Delaware against FFIE, seeking the removal of Ms. Susan Swenson and Mr. Brian Krolicki from the Board.
 On September 27, 2022, the case was dismissed without prejudice pursuant to the Heads of Agreement.
 Shortly following the execution of the Heads of Agreement, FF Global began making additional demands of the Company which were beyond the scope of the terms contemplated by the Heads of Agreement and pertained to, among other things, the Company's management reporting lines and certain governance matters.
 On September 30, 2022, FF Global alleged that the Company was in material breach of the spirit of the Heads of Agreement.
 The Company believes it is in full compliance with the Heads of Agreement and intends to comply with its terms, and disputes any characterization to the contrary.
 While the Company is in discussions with FF Global regarding these additional demands, such disputes divert management and Board resources and are costly.
 There can be no assurance that this or any other dispute between the Company and FF Global will not result in litigation.
 On October 3, 2022, Ms. Swenson and Mr. Scott Vogel, a member of the Board, tendered their resignation from the Board effective immediately.
 On October 3, 2022, Mr. Jordan Vogel also tendered his resignation from the Board effective on October 5, 2022 upon his receipt of a supplemental release pursuant to the Mutual Release.
-On October 28, 2022, Mr. Brian Krolicki tendered his resignation from the Board effective immediately.